Four Tips For Getting Started In Real Estate

 There are multiple financing options available to investors.
 The most familiar is a bank loan or traditional mortgage, although this option is not suitable for every type of real estate investing.

-Flipping, for example, is considered to be a “riskier” investment by banks, who prefer to deal with more straightforward investments like primary residences.
+Flipping, for example, is considered to be a “riskier” investment by banks, which prefer to deal with more straightforward investments like primary residences.

 Another financing option is working with a hard money lender, also referred to as asset-based lending.